 Sales tax due on a lease is usually less than on a new car purchase too.
 Tax may only be calculated on your monthly payment and not on the total cost of the car.

 Unfavorable Terms on Used-Car Loans

-Used car shoppers might look for or be shown brand new, under warranty cars which can be leased for much less than the payments on the used car.
-This can shift their thinking toward leasing, even when they were sure a used car is what they wanted.
+Used car shoppers might look for, or be shown, brand new, under warranty cars which can be leased for much less than the payments on the used car.
+This can shift their thinking toward leasing, even when they were sure a pre-owned vehicle is what they wanted.

 Reduced Maintenance and Repair Costs

-For women who feel females often get taken advantage of by repair shops, leasing makes more sense than buying used.
+For women who feel females often get taken advantage of by repair shops, this is a significant benefit, and leasing often makes more sense than buying used.

 Safety, Prestige, Pleasure

 If you were considering buying a used car, leasing gives you some of the same benefits as buying new.
 But at a lower cost.